News Media

 Our World in Data | CC BY 3.0

-Learn more about how censored and under-reported stories, media conglomerates, corporate media and propaganda, and perception management twist the truth to enable corruption, abuse, war, and repression.
-The mass media, television, and social media are used as superficial appeasement designed to distraction citizens from critical issues.
+Learn more about how censored and under-reported stories, media conglomerates, corporate media and perception management twist the truth to enable corruption, abuse, war, and repression.
+Mass media, television, and social media are used as superficial appeasements to distract citizens from critical issues.

-The growing popularity of alternative news subscriptions keeps the quality of journalism high, allows readers to avoid propaganda pieces, and have unlimited access to critical analysis.
-Discover how NGO journalism can enhance reporting standards.
-Collaboration between the media and NGOs cuts costs, allows knowledge sharing, removes barriers on the ground, and allows for important foreign news stories to reach Western audiences.
+The growing popularity of alternative news subscriptions keeps the quality of journalism high, allows readers to avoid propaganda pieces, and enjoy unlimited access to critical analysis.
+Discover how NGO journalism and the collaboration between the media and NGOs helps to enhance reporting standards.
+Promoting knowledge sharing, removing barriers on the ground, and allowing crucial foreign news stories to reach Western audiences are essential.

-Better World Info is a central information hub which features global issues related to our future.
-As such, you will find extensive categories on peace, nuclear disarmament, environment, sustainability, climate, human rights, politics, social justice, gender equality, health, economy, democracy, and religion – Each category with its own dedicated news section.
+Explore our central information hub featuring the most important global issues related to our future.
+Find extensive categories on peace, nuclear disarmament, environment, sustainability, climate, human rights, politics, social justice, gender equality, health, economy, democracy, and religion.

-Search through the topics which most interest you and find our top picks of newspapers, magazines, blogs, NGOs, podcasts, videos, and social media delivering only the most reliable and trustworthy news to you.
+In each category, find our top picks of newspapers, magazines, blogs, NGOs, podcasts, videos, and social media, delivering only the most reliable and trustworthy news to you.

 When you need a pick-me-up, check our top selection of good news for uplifting stories which spread positivity.
 Just because there is darkness in the world, it does not mean there is no light.
-Positive news stories reignite our hope and increases our trust in mankind.
+Positive news stories reignite our hope, increase our faith in humanity, and inspire us to spread kindness in the world.

 A graphic of a mans arm wearing a suit comes out from the left side of the page.
 He is holding a newspaper.
 The background is blu and there is the outline of the world map on it.